-Importantly, note that the model family used for estimating consistency, which has some constraints such as being doubly-differentiable, need not be the same as the one used for training the model using amalgamated labels, which lends even more flexibility to the proposed methodology.
+Importantly, note the enhanced flexibility in our proposed methodology using amalgamated labels: The model family used for estimating consistency---which has some constraints (e.g., being doubly-differentiable)---needs not be the same one used for training the model.